zhullyb/monyhar/monyhar/docs/clangd.md

   codebase to files you are currently editing.

 Note: the first index time may take hours (for reference, it took 2~3 hours on a 48-core, 64GB machine).
-A full index of Chromium (including v8, blink) takes ~550 MB disk space and ~2.7 GB memory in clangd.
+A full index of Monyhar (including v8, blink) takes ~550 MB disk space and ~2.7 GB memory in clangd.

 ## Questions